treeandsea/DroneController/CONTRIBUTING.md

 - **Pull Request**
     - **Base** Create a pull request to the [develop](https://github.com/treeandsea/DroneController/tree/develop) branches unless it is a `hotfix` or documentation then choose [master](https://github.com/treeandsea/DroneController/tree/master) as base.
         - **Feature** Our project has feature branches for new features.
-If you want to make addition to that then choose this branch as base, but make sure to contact the author before start coding so two people won't work one same stuff.
+If you want to make an addition to a specific feature, then choose this branch as base, but make sure to contact the author before start coding so two people won't work one same stuff.
     - **Description** Be as descriptive as you can.
 This should include way you maybe fixed or what your feature is.
 Also describe what you might not have done, because it would be too much or a PR own it's own.
 It that case open another issue.
     - **Labels** Use labels to tag your PR so it is easier to find.
 Use [bug](https://github.com/treeandsea/DroneController/labels/bug) for bug fixes, [enhancement](https://github.com/treeandsea/DroneController/labels/enhancement) for features and [documentation](https://github.com/treeandsea/DroneController/labels/documentation) for documentation :wink:.